Buying perfume dupes online - successfully

-Buying a copycat fragrance online can be a bit hit and miss.
+Buying an perfume dupe online can be a bit hit and miss.
 After all, we ultimately decide on a perfume by smelling it.

 With Match Perfumes you can try our inspired fragrances first before deciding if it’s for you.

-Included with every bottle purchased is a ‘Try Me’ sample tester, so you don't have to be worried about buying a perfume and not liking it.
+Included with every bottle purchased is a ‘Try before you Buy’ sample tester, so you don't have to be worried about buying a perfume and not liking it.

 You will also receive a scent blotter, also known as Mouillette, pronounced 'Moo - Yet' or smelling strip.
 The blotter is porous enough to absorb the perfume and give you a fairly accurate reading of how the fragrance smells.